Atroa-sh/SSVT/README.md

-Add your files to labX (X being number of lab)/src/LabX_(your name) we will connect the fine into a one folder before submission
+Add your files to labX (X being number of lab),
+Lets make separate files for each excersize, we will merge them into a single file before the submission